samueldanso/Proof9/README.md

 -   **📜 Smart licensing** — Set clear usage terms and license your sound for B2B or creator use with traceable permissions.

-**💸 Automated royalties** — Earn automatically when your sound is licensed and used, tracked and enforced by smart contracts.
+**💸 Automated royalties** — Earn automatically when your sound is licensed and used, remix tracked and enforced by smart contracts.

-** 🤝 Real fan connection** — Share exclusive drops, updates, and build community relationships via Tomo-powered messaging and profiles.
+** 🤝 Social Profiles & Real fan connection** — Share exclusive drops, updates, and build community relationships via social profiles.

+** Onboarding with Tomo Wallet ** - Login or Conect

 ## How it Works